• Skip to primary navigation

 This post is all about how to organize your college planner.

-Whether you’re the kind of person who thrives off using a college planner (welcome to the club) or you’re just getting into the planner life, let me tell you how to level up your college planner organization to be uber-productive this year!
+Whether you’re the kind of person who thrives off using a college planner (welcome to the club) or you’re just getting into the planner life, let me tell you how to level up your college planner organization to be super productive this year!

 Here’s the deal: